raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 The logic of `InitActor#LoadActor` is as follows.

-1. Validate the WASM bytecode.
+1. Validate the Wasm bytecode.
     - Perform syntax validation and structural validation, [as per standard](https://webassembly.github.io/spec/core/valid/index.html).
     - No floating point instructions.
 2. Multihash the bytecode and calculate the code CID.